 Discover South Australia

 Burra Heritage Passport is a key to eight locked historical sites.
-It comes with a guide book of 65 historic sites that can be explored on an 11-kilometre driving trail.
+It comes with a guidebook of 65 historic sites that can be explored on an 11km driving trail.
 The self-guided tour is available seven days a week from the Burra Visitor Centre.
 Phone (08) 8892 2154.

 Find out more about South Australia here: